PLNech/chatbot-with-algolia-answers/README.md

 # Chatbot with Algolia Answers

-This sample shows you how to leverage the Natural Language Processing features of [Algolia Answers](https://www.algolia.com/doc/guides/algolia-ai/answers/) by implement a chatbot connected to a knowledge base.
+This sample app implements a chatbot that answers your questions from a knowledge base.
+Leverage the natural language processing features of [Algolia Answers](https://www.algolia.com/doc/guides/algolia-ai/answers/) and the chatbot interface provided by [Google Cloud Dialogflow Messenger](https://cloud.google.com/dialogflow/es/docs/integrations/dialogflow-messenger).

+The data included in this sample app is from the [World Health Organization's FAQ on Covid-19 vaccines](https://www.who.int/news-room/q-a-detail/coronavirus-disease-(covid-19)-vaccines).

 ## Features

+The sample app uses the following features:

 - 🧠 Natural Language Processing (NLP) using [Algolia Answers](https://www.algolia.com/doc/guides/algolia-ai/answers/).
 - 🤖 Chatbot building made easy with [Dialogflow](https://cloud.google.com/dialogflow/).